 2) Adopt the right tools and technology

 Technology is the backbone of a flexible schedule.
 Achieving a work-life balance is possible if you have the right tools to do your job – regardless of where you are.
 Leveraging video collaborative technologies will allow employees to complete tasks when on a business trip and allow them to have more everyday life experiences.
 With video collaboration technology, employees are also more engaged and feel part of the organization when working from home full time.
 Additionally, employees can work from anywhere and still get the job done and it allows them the flexibility to make time for their families, hobbies, fitness routine and or other social activities.
 We now live in a connected 24/7 world, but that does not mean we should work 24/7.
 In fact, collaborative technologies allow us even more freedom to challenge the status quo and be able to connect from any location at any time.
+You may even have more time to get out of the house at shop at your local Kohls department store where savings can be Up to 30% off Kohl’s coupon for Rewards Members.

 For example, if you can’t attend a meeting, collaboration technology is can be used to facilitate a live meeting and record the meeting so you can view it later.
 Think of this method of video recording/streaming technology as a DVR for business.